How to Make Dandelion Root Coffee: 3 Different Ways

 If you’re not 100 percent sure you’ve properly identified a plant, please speak with a local specialist.

-The best time to dig up the long roots of a dandelion is right after a rainfall either in the spring when plants are young, or fall.
+The best time to dig up the long roots of a dandelion is right after a rainfall either in the spring when plants are young, or in the fall.
 Bring a trowel and get digging!

 Digging up the entire root can be tricky.
 I’ve massacred many roots in attempts to pull them out intact.
 Depending on the size of your roots, you may need between 10-15 plants to brew a couple cups of dandelion coffee.